do-mpc/do-mpc/documentation/source/theory_orthogonal_collocation.rst

 Collocation constraints
 =======================

-To solution of the ODE, i.e. the values of :math:`x_{i,j}` are now obtained by solving the following equations:
+The solution of the ODE, i.e. the values of :math:`x_{i,j}` are now obtained by solving the following equations:

 .. math::